 Commemorative Events: Memorial Day (5/25)

-Members of the Castle Rock Chapter NSDAR are delighted to join other Colorado chapters, the Colorado State DAR, and National Society in service to our communities.
+Members of the Castle Rock Chapter, NSDAR, are delighted to join other Colorado chapters, the Colorado State DAR, and the National Society in service to our communities.
 Most of the significant work of the DAR is done at the grassroots level through individual chapters.
 Each chapter has its own programs and initiatives based on the DAR’s mission and guidance from the state and national leadership.
-Our committees are the base of our chapter’s involvement in our communities; giving our members opportunities to serve DAR objectives that are most valuable to each person.
+Our committees are the base of our chapter’s involvement in our communities, giving our members opportunities to serve DAR objectives that are most valuable to each person.
 Some of the committees we’re excited to begin serving include: